 Juvenile nasopharyngeal angiofibromas are a rare benign, but locally aggressive, vascular tumors that occur almost exclusively in young men; usually between the ages of 10 and 18.

-On imaging, they present as a vividly enhancing soft-tissue masses centered on the sphenopalatine foramen.
+On imaging, they present as vividly enhancing soft-tissue masses centered on the sphenopalatine foramen.
 Given its vascularity, prominent flow voids are seen on MRI leading to a salt and pepper appearance.

 The presentation is typical with obstructive symptoms, epistaxis, and chronic otomastoiditis due to obstruction of the Eustachian tube.
 Patients may present with life-threatening epistaxis.
 On examination, it may be seen as a pale reddish-blue mass.
 It is, as the name suggests, very vascular and a biopsy can sometimes be fatal.

 The exact site of origin is contentious as these masses usually present when they have reached a considerable size.
-However, most authors agree that they arise from the posterior choanal tissues in the region of the sphenopalatine foramen
+However, most authors agree that they arise from the posterior choanal tissues in the region of the sphenopalatine foramen.

 See staging of juvenile nasopharyngeal angiofibromas.